kubecost/docs/aws-marketplace-install.md

 This document provides the steps for installing the Kubecost product from the AWS marketplace.
 [More info on different tiers.](https://kubecost.com/pricing)

-Please contact us at support@kubecost.com with any questions and we'd be happy to help!

 ## Step 1: Create an IAM policy

 To deploy Kubecost from AWS Marketplace, you need to assign an IAM policy with approriate IAM permission to a Kubernetes (K8s) service account before starting the deployment.
 You can either use AWS managed policy `arn:aws:iam::aws:policy/AWSMarketplaceMeteringRegisterUsage` or creating your own IAM policy.
 You can learn [more info on how to create a new policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_managed-policies.html#step1-create-policy)